The Cauchy problems for Einstein metrics and parallel spinors: Introduction

 \subsection{Counterexamples in the smooth setting}

-In a second part of the paper (Section \ref{counterex}) we apply the above existence results from the analytic setting to prove nonexistence of solutions for certain smooth initial data in any dimension at least $3$.
+In the second part of the paper (Section \ref{counterex}) we apply the existence results from the analytic setting to prove nonexistence of solutions for certain smooth initial data in any dimension at least $3$.

 The argument goes along the lines of works of the first author and his collaborators on the Yamabe problem and the mass endomorphism.
 We consider the functional

 defined on the $C^1$ spinor fields $\phi$ on a compact connected Riemannian spin manifold $(M,g_0)$ which are not in the kernel of the Dirac operator $D_0$.
 If the infimum of the lowest positive eigenvalue of the Dirac operator in the volume-normalized conformal class of $g_0$ is strictly lower than the corresponding eigenvalue for the standard sphere (Condition \eqref{ineq.strict} below), this functional attains its supremum in a spinor $\psi_0$ of regularity $C^{2,\alpha}$.
 Moreover, $\psi_0$ is smooth outside its zero set.